 0042 PHYSICAL FITNESS FOR LIFE AND HEALTH

 This course will include general conditioning exercises, aerobic exercises, and floor exercises used to develop flexibility and strength.
+Students will work at a self-paced level.

 0046 PAINTING FOR PLEASURE FOR OLDER ADULTS